-Table 5-13.
-Frightful Cave (CM-68): Type F1a, quantity and associations of ankle-tie types with sandal-tie types and it is noteworthy that both these types belong to Section II of sandal ties types and are the two most numerous (see Tables 5-1, p.
-107; 5-4, p.
-114).
+When we analyze the quantitative data on sandal-tie/ankle-tie associations, we can observe several suggestive details.
+Out of the 72 possibilities, only six associations are represented by more than 20 instances, and only 7 by more than 10.
+Furthermore, the six "high frequency" associations are not evenly spread among the sandal-tie types: they are found only in Types F and G, and it is noteworthy that both these types belong to Class-2b sandal ties and are the two most numerous (see Tables 7-1, 7-4).
 This means that it is the most numerous types that have the most concentrated associations.
-From this, it seems highly probable that the associations derive from other than chance.
-On looking at the quantitative figures for these associations, we find that the differences between the highest number of associations and the next highest is large in Section I tie types (Types A, C, and D) and relatively small in those of Section II (Types B, E, F).
-This suggests that the former is a more ancient and/or more integrated technique than the latter, but then it must be remembered that Type F, belonging to sub-Class II, is probably the earliest sandal-tie type of all those associated with plaited sandals, Type F1a (see Table 5-4, p.
-114).
+From this, it seems highly probable that the associations derive from something other than chance.
+On looking at the quantitative figures for these associations, we find that the differences between the highest number of associations and the next highest is large in Class-2b tie types (Types E, F, and G) and relatively small in those of Class 2a (Types B, C, D).
+This suggests that the former is a more ancient and/or more integrated technique than the latter, but then it must be remembered that Type B, belonging to Class 2a, is probably the earliest sandal-tie type of all those associated with plaited sandals, Type F1a (see Table 7-4).
 This circumstance is somewhat of a paradox, and one that we have not yet been able to resolve.